RandomY-2/Neural_Net_Chatbot/README.md

      <img src="https://github.com/RandomY-2/Neural_Net_Chatbot/blob/main/images/chatbot_loss.png">

-     After train.py finishes executing, the trained model will be saved as a HDF5 file, so the user doesn't need to train the model everytime he wants to interact with the chatbot.
+     After train.py finishes executing, the trained model will be saved as a HDF5 file, so users don't need to train the model everytime they want to interact with the chatbot.

 - chat.py